PiggyAwesome/Discord-Account-Generator/README.md

 ###### For legal reasons, don't use this.
 ###### This was only made for education purposes and to demonstrate the capabillaties of simple python, selenium code.

+If you like my creation, please consider starring the repo (: